 - Remove custom recovery like TWRP and CWM, if installed, on your Galaxy A9 Pro 2016.

-To perform any of the above, simply install the firmware meant for your device, as per its model no. in Settings, About device.
+To perform any of the above, simply install the firmware meant for your device, as per its Galaxy A9 Pro 2016 firmware in Settings > About device.